 Have you ever found yourself sitting somewhere alone as tears rolled down your face but feeling desperate to keep your composure and even becoming embarrassed at the fact that you are doing such a poor job at “keeping yourself together”?

-However, I want to break this very destructive myth and say that crying is not a sign of weakness; in fact, it can be one of the key aspects required to be a strong emotional healthy individual.
+However, I want to break this very destructive myth and say that crying is not a sign of weakness.
+In reality, it can be one of the key aspects required to be a strong emotionally healthy individual.

 A study in 2012 by psychotherapist Eric L. Garland of Florida State University found those who restrained their thoughts and emotions more often had more reactive stress responses than those who were more emotionally open.
 This study confirms that it's crucial to protect our minds, hearts, and souls by being willing to feel our emotions.

 Think of a time that you held all of your emotions in and didn't give yourself space to let them out...

 Did it move you forward or keep you stuck?

 Now think of a time that you allowed yourself to release the pressure that was building inside.